engtuncay/engtuncay.github.io/soft-development/editor-mykeymap-fav-vsc.md

-OrakSoft Keyboard shortcuts for Windows Based On Visual Studio Code
+OrakSoft Keyboard shortcuts for Windows Based On VS Code And Idea

 [Back](../readme.md)